slhad/aha-mcp/README.md

 - **Configuration**: Validate and manage Home Assistant configuration
 - **Registry Access**: Access entity and device registries

+> **⚠️ TOKEN COST WARNING**
+>
+> **Important:** Each tool definition consumes tokens in your LLM context, even if unused!
+Some tools (like `update-lovelace-config`) can cost 4,000+ tokens alone.
+Consider excluding unnecessary tools to minimize token consumption and maximize conversation efficiency.

 For a complete list of all available tools with detailed descriptions and parameters, see the **[Tools Documentation](tools.md)**.

 ### Generating Tools Documentation